hypercosmac/Side-Projects/rc_robot_navigation/README.md

 # Remote Controlled Robot Navigation

-An end-to-end deep learning project for autonomous RC car navigation using behavioral cloning.
+An end-to-end deep learning project for autonomous RC robot navigation using behavioral cloning.
 The system learns to map raw camera inputs directly to steering and throttle controls by mimicking human driving behavior.

 ## Architecture Overview